+So where do we stand on the “spin puzzle”?
+We now know that within the kinematic ranged reached by experimental data, we determined the sum of quark’s spin and gluon’s spin contribute about 30% and 40% of the proton’s spin, respectively, there is still a missing piece of 30%.
+Could this missing proton spin come from sum of the quark’s and gluon’s spin in the x range outside of current experimental reach or from other origin, like the orbital contributions?
+Much of these questions could be addressed in the future EIC program [cite EIC].

 3. Physics of TMD

-To access the 3-D parton distributions, we go beyond the 1-dimmensional description by including the parton internal transverse momentum kT relative to the nucleon momentum direction.
+To access the 3-D parton distributions, we go beyond the 1-dimensional description by including the parton internal transverse momentum kT relative to the nucleon momentum direction.
 As discussed above, there are 8 of them at leading twist.
 Several novel phenomena arise from the interactions involving these TMDs in transversely polarized nucleon scatterings.

 In recent years, transverse spin physics has attracted tremendous attention from both experimental and theoretical communities, and as a result, significant progress has been made in understanding the spin dependent hadronic processes in QCD at high energy and the nucleon structure beyond the one-dimensional parton picture.
-Spin-dependent 3-D image of the parton distributions in the nucleon is under intense investigation and is the focus of the future EIC program, and also several novel transverse spin-dependent asymmetries have been confirmed experimentally in both SIDIS and p+p collisions, including Sivers and Collins transverse single spin asymmetries (TSSAs).
-One good example of the recent highlight is the study of the sign change in the Sivers transverse single spin asymmetry between SIDIS and Drell-Yan processes.
-Sivers TSSA were first measured in the Drell-Yan and W+/- production processes in hadronic interactions by the COMPASS experiment at CERN and the STAR experiment at RHIC, respectively.
-Although statistically limited, the data are consistent or in favor of the sign change scenario.
+The spin-dependent 3-D image of the parton distributions in the nucleon is under intense investigation and is the focus of the future EIC program, and also several novel transverse spin-dependent asymmetries have been confirmed experimentally in both SIDIS and p+p collisions, including the Sivers and Collins transverse single spin asymmetries (TSSAs).
+One recent highlight is the study of the sign change in the Sivers transverse single spin asymmetry between SIDIS and Drell-Yan processes.
+The Sivers TSSA were first measured for the Drell-Yan and W+/- production processes in hadronic interactions by the COMPASS experiment at CERN and the STAR experiment at RHIC, respectively.
+Although statistically limited, the data are consistent with or in favor of the sign change scenario.

-3.1 Physics of the transeverse single spin asymmetry in p+p collisions
+3.1 Physics of the transverse single spin asymmetry in p+p collisions